The Origami Poems Project

 Changing the world, one free poetry book at a time

 Free Poetry is our mantra.
 Free the poets to share their poetry!

 An Origami Micro-chapbook presents poems arranged on a single sheet of paper which is folded, origami-style, into a palm-sized book.
 They are yours to print, read, and share.
 Our only advice - Recycle to a Friend!

-With over a hundred participating poets, this Non-Profit organization shares micro-chapbooks throughout New England & the world-wide web.
+With over a hundred participating poets, our 501(c)3 Non-Profit organization shares micro-chapbooks throughout New England & the world-wide web.
 Our 2009 public debut was on Poets.org in their "Poem in a Pocket."
 Since then we've made friends at bookstores, libraries, coffee shops, art centers - and readers everywhere.

 We've been called an idea with legs by Tom Chandler in The Providence Journal.

 We hope to travel far with them!

 Friday, 8/22 9am-1pm

 Thanks to the wonderful folks at the Charlestown Land Trust Farmer’s Market for giving us such a warm welcome on Friday August 22nd!

 They provided us with a space in a great tent located in the center of all the marvelous booths and activities...
 We made many MANY new friends-